White Spots On Teeth: 3 Effective Ways To Get Rid Of Them

 • Dental Bleaching – With the advent of technology, doctors are coming up with various ways to keep you happy and smiling!
 One of the methods commonly used by dentists to get rid of white patches on teeth is dental bleaching.
 During this procedure, your dentist applies acid on your teeth, followed by an oxidizing agent on your enamel.
 Then it is put under a laser to speed up the lightening process (12).
 Going through two or three sittings of dental bleaching can help you get rid of those white patches on teeth and keep them pearlies shining.

 • Teeth Whitening – Teeth whitening treatments may effectively reduce white stains on teeth caused by various factors, such as fluorosis or enamel hypoplasia.
 Professional dental options include in-office whitening procedures or take-home kits with bleaching agents prescribed by dentists.
+If you’re looking for a brighter smile, these treatments can also help whiten your teeth, making them appear more uniform and vibrant.
 Over-the-counter whitening toothpaste, gels, or strips might also help diminish mild stains.

 • Demineralization – It involves the use of remineralizing agents to address white stains on teeth caused by mineral loss.
 Remineralizing toothpaste or gels with fluoride, calcium, and phosphate may help restore minerals to the enamel, strengthening and repairing the affected areas (13).
 Professional dental treatments like fluoride varnishes or remineralization therapies may also help in reversing early-stage demineralization, preserving tooth health, and reducing the appearance of white stains on teeth.
 Regular dental check-ups are crucial to assess and manage demineralization effectively.